Alfred Pullman: Career

 Immediately after Sandhurst, in January 1936, Pullman was commissioned as a 2nd Lieutenant into the Middlesex Regiment.
 In October 1939, he was living in Esher with his mother and was a General Aircraft Student.
 In February 1942, he was appointed as a probationary Pilot Officer in the Royal Air Force Volunteer Reserve, in November 1947 was promoted to Flying Officer, and then in January 1951 to Flight Lieutenant.
 He next attended the Central Flying School at RAF Little Rissington, which had the purpose of training flying instructors, and on 7 August 1951 passed out as a Qualified Service Pilot.

 In 1952, Pullman was posted to Rhodesia, in support of the Southern Rhodesian Air Force, and took his wife and children to live there with him.
 On 27 March 1953, he was transferred from the short service list onto the permanent commission list, and four days later was posted with No 1340 Flight of Harvards to Kenya, on active service during the Mau Mau Uprising.
 He led the flight in aerial attacks on Mau Mau bases in wooded country, sometimes "diving steeply into the gorges of the Mathioya, Chania, Gura, and Zuti rivers, often in conditions of low cloud and driving rain".
-He showed a fine offensive spirit and was determined in making attacks.
+He showed an offensive spirit and was determined in making attacks.
 On 6 February 1954, Pullman was killed when his plane crashed, and his wife and children, at home in Rhodesia, were informed by telegram.
 His remains were buried in Kenya at Nyeri.
 On 29 June 1954 Pullman was posthumously awarded the Distinguished Flying Cross, "in recognition of gallant and distinguished service in operations in Kenya".
 He had completed a total of 3,040 flying hours, including 220 sorties for bombing and strafing.
 His widow and two young sons attended an investiture at Buckingham Palace.